Skip to main content.

 Tell us about your favourite place in Bern.

-There are plenty of candidates for this – probably the neighbourhood down by the Altes Kraftwerk Matte, right on the river.
+There are many candidates.
+Probably the area down by the Altes Kraftwerk Matte, an event venue in an old power station, right by the river.

 What do you already know you will miss when you leave Bern?

-Everything I have mentioned above!
-Plus skiing (which I do at a basic level but still enjoy).
+Everything I just mentioned.
+And skiing, which I do at a very basic level but still enjoy.

-Do you know words in Swiss German and if yes, which is your favourite one?
+Do you know any words in Swiss German and if so, which one’s your favourite?

-My favourite (courtesy of my colleague covering agriculture) is “Guschti” – a two year old cow (or “Rind” in Hochdeutsch).
-I can’t claim to use it very often though.
+My favourite word, courtesy of my colleague who covers agriculture, is "Guschti", a two-year-old cow.
+I can’t say I use it very often though.

 Who would you like to hear from next?